 Hippopotamus

 This chain of steak restaurants is a great place for families to enjoy a hearty meal.
-It features a wide range of meat dishes, including burgers, steaks, and grilled chicken.
+It features a variety of meat dishes, including burgers, steaks, and grilled chicken.

 Maison Laduree